 What are the 4 main types of treasury bonds?

 The four types of debt are Treasury bills, government bonds, government bonds and government bonds with inflation-protected securities (TIPS).
 These securities vary by maturity and coupon payments.
+This may interest you : How do estate auctions work.
 All are considered benchmarks in relation to their comparable interest rate categories because they are largely risk-free.

 What are the three types of government bonds?
 Treasury comes in three variants: